NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 Transmission Spectrum
 ---------------------

 To calculate the transmission spectrum, much as in the bend example in [Tutorial/Basics](Basics), we'll measure the flux spectrum at one end of the waveguide from a source at the other end, normalized by the flux from a case with no holes in the waveguide.
 First, we'll define some parameters of our structure as in the figure above.
-Note that we'll choose units so that our periodicity is 1 which is a typical choice for photonic crystals.
+Note that we'll choose units so that the periodicity is 1 which is a typical choice for photonic crystals.

 ```scm
 (define-param eps 13)         ; dielectric constant of waveguide